charlie-137/Attendance_Using_Facial_Recognition/README.md

 ## Features
-A.) **Face Registration**: In the face registration phase, we systematically register faces, enabling our system to recognize them in subsequent interactions.
+A.) **Face Registration**: In the face registration segment, it systematically register faces, enabling the system to recognize them in subsequent interactions.
 This process involves capturing and storing facial data, creating a comprehensive database of registered individuals.

-B.) **Face Recognition**: In the face recognition segment, our system leverages the registered faces, employing advanced algorithms and machine learning models to accurately and swiftly identify individuals.
+B.) **Face Recognition**: In the face recognition segment, the system leverages the registered faces, employing advanced algorithms and machine learning models to accurately and swiftly identify individuals.
 This feature plays a pivotal role in enhancing security, user experience, and operational efficiency.
 The recognized faces are matched against the registered profiles, facilitating access control, attendance tracking, and more.